matiaskorhonen/dotfiles/README.md

 Just my dot files.
 Use them if you can...

-## Install Script
+## Installation

-There's an install script (`install.rb`) that you can use to install the appropriate symlinks, but it's pretty crude and assumes some things (for example that Oh My Zsh is installed in `~/.oh-my-zsh`)
+There's a Rake task that you can use to install the appropriate symlinks, but it's pretty crude and assumes some things (for example that Oh My Zsh is installed in `~/.oh-my-zsh`)